5kinner/EUS_Multitool/README.md

 ![Options](https://github.com/5kinner/EUS_Multitool/assets/33225587/5fc6de71-b74c-4be2-ba17-dc3c3ef3663d)

 The changing of LAPS/PRK really only adds the machine to a static group scoped to run once Jamf policy.
-I'd like to develeop this to flush and remove form the group once the policy has ran.
+I'd like to develeop this to flush and remove from the group once the policy has ran.